College Basketball Top 25: Gonzaga or Ohio State at No. 1?

 And that is what I want to discuss today.

 Full disclosure: I am an AP voter this year.
 The top 25 that you see in this space is the ballot that I submit every week, and it frustrates me to no end when people don’t vote with the same goal in mind as I do.
 I’m looking to list out the top 25 teams in college basketball, full stop.
 Not the top 25 teams with the best wins, not the top 25 resumes.
-The top 25 teams in college basketball.
+The best 25 teams in college basketball, in order, and for me, the thinking goes like this: The best team in the country is the team that would be favored on a neutral court against every other team in the country.
+The second best team is the one that would be favored against all but one team in the country, and so on and so forth.

 Now, the Lumberjacks have proven to be much better than anyone expected in the preseason, but this was still a very disappointing performance from the Blue Devils.
-As a result of that loss, Duke could very well end up getting dropped out of the No. 1 spot in this week’s AP poll for Baylor, and there is absolutely no chance that would have happened if Nathan Bain’s game-winner in Cameron was waved off and Duke won in overtime.
+Because of that loss, which happened two months ago, Duke could very well end up getting dropped out of the No. 1 spot in this week’s AP poll for Baylor.
+There is absolutely no chance that would happen if Nathan Bain’s game-winner in Cameron was waved off and Duke won in overtime.

-You really think people are going to drop one of the remaining undefeated teams out of the top spot in the poll when they have wins over Kansas and at Michigan State when the gap between them and the No. 2 team in KenPom’s rankings is almost as big as the gap was between Kentucky and the No. 2 team in the country in 2015.
+You really think there are people that would be willing to drop one of the three remaining undefeated teams out of the top spot in the poll when they have wins over Kansas and at Michigan State when the gap between them and the No. 2 team in KenPom’s rankings is almost as big as the gap was between Kentucky and the No. 2 team in the country in 2015?

 The only difference was the way the last possession played out.